DmitryCarikov/CV/cv.md

 ***

 ## 3. A brief information about myself
-I am an experienced developer with a unique combination of skills and a passion for building quality software.
+I am an experienced developer with an unique combination of skills and a passion for building quality software.
 My work experience includes developing web applications using modern technology.
 I strive to continually learn and improve my skills.
 ***

 ## 4. Skills